Stochastic Online Fisher Markets: Static Pricing Limits and Adaptive Enhancements: Additional Numerical Experiments

 \subsection{Numerical Experiments Comparing Static and Adaptive Variants of Expected Equilibrium Pricing}

 In this section, we numerically evaluate the performance of the static expected equilibrium pricing algorithm and its dynamic counterpart (Algorithm~\ref{alg:AlgoProbKnownDiscrete}) on the counterexample in the proof of Theorem~\ref{thm:lbStatic}.
 In particular, we considered a setting of $n$ users, where all users have a fixed budget of one, and two goods, each with a capacity of $n$.
 The utility parameters of users are drawn i.i.d. from a distribution $\D$, where users have an equal $0.5$ probability of having the utility $(1, 0)$ or $(0, 1)$.
-For the experiments, we let the number of users $n$ range between $100$ to $20,000$ users and average the regret and constraint violation over 300 instances.
+For the experiments, we let the number of users $n$ range between $100$ to $10,000$ users.

 Figure~\ref{fig:stativVAdaptive} depicts both the constraint violation and the regret of the two algorithms.
 From the figure, it can be observed that the static expected equilibrium pricing approach achieves negative regret for a large constraint violation, while Algorithm~\ref{alg:AlgoProbKnownDiscrete} achieves a small positive regret for almost no constraint violation.
-Recall here from the proof of Theorem~\ref{thm:lbStatic} that the expected optimal social welfare objective $\mathbb{E}[U_n^*] \in [n \log(2) - 1, n \log(2)]$, and thus a regret of less than 5 for 20,000 users is negligible.
+Recall here from the proof of Theorem~\ref{thm:lbStatic} that the expected optimal social welfare objective $\mathbb{E}[U_n^*] \in [n \log(2) - 1, n \log(2)]$, and thus a regret of less than five for 10,000 users is negligible.
 As a result, Figure~\ref{fig:stativVAdaptive} clearly depicts the benefit of adaptivity in online Fisher markets.

-We also note that the results for the static expected equilibrium pricing approach align with those obtained in the proof of Theorem~\ref{thm:lbStatic} and Corollary~\ref{cor:expectedEqPricing}.
-In particular, we first note from Figure~\ref{fig:stativVAdaptive} that the constraint violation is larger than $\Omega(\sqrt{n})$.
-Furthermore, the regret of the static expected equilibrium pricing algorithm is in the range $[-1, 0]$, as the accumulated online objective is $n \log(2)$, as each user obtains two units of the good for which they have positive utility under the static expected equilibrium prices of $(0.5, 0.5)$ for this instance.
-As a result, observe that the numerically observed regret in the range $[-1, 0]$ aligns with the tight bound for the expected optimal social welfare objective, i.e., $n \log(2) - 1 \leq \mathbb{E}[U_n^*] \leq n \log(2)$.
+We also note that the regret of the static expected equilibrium pricing algorithm is in the range $[-1, 0]$, as the accumulated online objective is $n \log(2)$, as each user obtains two units of the good for which they have positive utility under the static expected equilibrium prices of $(0.5, 0.5)$ for this instance.
+As a result, observe that the numerically observed regret in the range $[-1, 0]$ aligns with the tight bound for the expected optimal social welfare objective obtained in the proof of Theorem~\ref{thm:lbStatic}, i.e., $n \log(2) - 1 \leq \mathbb{E}[U_n^*] \leq n \log(2)$.